 9. Cut Personal Costs

-Cut unnecessary costs in your personal life like cable TV, gym memberships (exercise is still important but you can do it for free), streaming TV and music memberships, and so forth.
+Cut unnecessary costs in your personal life like cable TV, gym memberships that you don’t use anymore, streaming TV and music memberships, and so forth.
 Make your meals at home instead of eating out.
 Here are some more ideas to save money.

 10. Set Up Other Sources of Income If You Have Spare Time

-One way to earn money is to get a roommate.
+One way to earn money is to get a roommate, which I did when I started out.
+It was a great source of passive income.
 Don’t have a room to rent out?
 How about selling stuff you don’t use anymore on eBay?
 Or, give music lessons, walk dogs, or whatever is up your alley during your spare time.

 Getting the Word Out